exercism/java/exercises/practice/robot-name/.approaches/random-add-to-used-names/content.md

 }
 ```

-This approach starts by importing from packagss for what will be needed.
+This approach starts by importing from packages for what will be needed.

 A [`HashSet`][hashset] to hold the used names is defined as [`private`][private] [`static`][static] and [`final`][final].
 It is `private` because it doesn't need to be seen outside the class.